 Let me know when you are available for a quick call #Calendar link# to discuss further or we can meet over a coffee at my office #Office address link#

-Email sample for business introduction for new point of contact
+Email introduction example for new point of contact

 |Subject: Hi #Name#, how can I help you with #Insert problem#?|